gideon-rgb/final-project/README.md

 Appointment Booking:
 Doctor Availability: Patients can view doctors' availability and book appointments directly through the platform.
 Appointment Management: Users can schedule, reschedule, or cancel appointments, and receive notifications about their bookings.

+Location-Based Services:
+Health Center Locator: Integration with Google Maps API to help users find and view nearby health centers based on their current location or a specified area.

 Doctor Management:
 Specialization and Availability: Doctors can manage their availability, specializations, and appointment slots, ensuring patients have up-to-date information when booking.
 Consultation Services: The platform allows for virtual consultations through a secure communication channel.